Sign up to our Newsletter

 You can identify your baseline by taking an LSAT practice test and finding the appropriate steps based on your initial results.

-Once you’ve determined what you need to prioritize in your LSAT self-study, it’s time to build your schedule!
+Once you’ve determined what you need to prioritize in your studying, it’s time to build your schedule!
 Remember to consider your day-to-day life; block out any personal, professional, or academic commitments you might have throughout your LSAT prep, and work around that.

 Considering your everyday life and obligations increases the sustainability of your LSAT prep–making your study schedule more realistic makes it easier to stick to!

-When determining which resources best suit your LSAT self-study, you’ll want to incorporate varying types of study materials.
+When determining which resources best suit your studying, you’ll want to incorporate varying types of study materials.

 Specifically, you’ll want a combination of information-based and application-based study materials.
 This means that you’ll want to gather a good variety of textbooks that cover information on each section, as well as practice tests (timed and untimed) to apply and reinforce your knowledge.